nightly-labs/connect/sdk/apps/docs/docs/application/connect.md

 ### Connect

-Server sends a request to connect with the client.
-On the client side all information passed from application regarding the request will be displayed (website name, url, data).

-Application builds a connection using `build()` function that returns interface to communicated with remote user.
+Application builds a connection using `build()` or `buildLazy()` function that returns interface to communicated with remote user.
+App should define `AppMetadata` so wallets will be able to show it to user.

 To start sending request like `signTransaction` user first need to connect to session.
-Once user establishes connection, application will get public key and the connection is now confirmed.
+Once user establishes connection, application will get public key and the connection will be confirmed.

 API of application client is fit to match currently existing standards of corresponding blockchains